Hardhat-Enterprises/breaking-captcha/Teams_T2_2022/Cloud_Dev/pipeline-framework/readme.md

 ### **TODO** Continous Deployment based on newer model versions improving on metrics

 This would require using Git or Jenkins to automate the updating of a new Model to `Stage=Production` based on the correct metrics being used.
+Current CD is continuous delivery due to changes flowing through when user accepts a new version to Production.

 ### **TODO** Deploy pipeline to production environment (GCP)